Announcements and Important Events

 Student-athletes and coaches will be encouraged to wash their hands and use hand sanitizer frequently during practices and games.

 A maximum of 2 individuals may be in the bathrooms at any given time.
 These spaces will be cleaned on a regular basis.
 Doors to enter these areas will be propped open when possible to allow for air flow.

+The number of individuals allowed in the Weight Room will be limited and determined by the activities being performed.
+The coach or weight training supervisor will make this determination and enforce any and all limits.
 Weight equipment will be moved outdoors when possible.
 Strength training will be done using alternative means such as dumbbells, kettlebells, bands, etc. which can be allocated to one student-athlete at a time.
 No more than one person may be at a piece of weight room equipment at a time and individuals must remain a minimum of 6’ apart.

 The weight room will be accessed through the exterior cafeteria door.
 Exit from the weight room will be through the exterior weight room door.

 If student-athletes choose to wear weight-lifting gloves, these should be washed after each use.